Get E-Book

 const config = loadConfig(parsed);

-That sequence validates generated env text before it reaches the process-wide environment.
+That validates generated env text before it reaches the process-wide environment.
 Tooling can fail on invalid keys, empty required values, or reserved runtime keys without mutating process.env.

-A child process needs an explicit environment too.
+A child process needs an explicit environment too -

 spawn(process.execPath, ["worker.js"], {